Francoded/AFParser-Library/README.md

 # The Attribute-Flow Parser (AFP) Library

-The AFP Library is a collection of C++11 header files that provides users with a flexible rapid prototyping tool to create general-purpose LL(k) Attribute-Flow Parsers, or AFParsers, in C++.
-Attribute-Flow Grammars (AFG) are used to specify the LL(k) language user-created AFParsers will accept.
+The AFP Library is a collection of C++11 header files that provides users with a flexible rapid prototyping tool to create general-purpose LL(_k_) Attribute-Flow Parsers in C++.
+Attribute-Flow Grammars (AFG) are used to specify the LL(_k_) language user-created _AFParser_ objects will accept.
 Unlike parser generators like Bison and YACC, the AFP Libary does not require installation or code generation.

 ## Getting Started

-To illustrate how to use the AFP Library to create a AFParser in C++11, we will be using a simplified version of the binary number parser program as our running example.
-The full binary number AFParser can be found in the Examples wiki page.
+To illustrate how to use the AFP Library to create a _AFParser_ object in C++11, we will be using a simplified version of the binary number parser program as our running example.
+The full binary number example can be found in the Examples wiki page.

 ### Prerequisites